 The most important thing as an artist is to make sure you are spending your resources in places where they will actually help you.
 Spending thousands to put out a full LP as a new artist may not be the best move in the long run, when an EP of 3-5 songs could have come in at half the cost.

 New fans or listeners could be overwhelmed by a full LP’s worth, when a EP could leave them wanting more.

 What Are The Benefits of an EP Vs LP?

 More importantly, quality control is easier to do well with fewer songs.
 Think about it: it’s a lot easier to make five amazing songs than 15 amazing songs, right?

 People are going to judge you on the album as a whole.
 They aren’t going to say, “Hey, they made 15 songs, so let’s give them credit for that!”
 They are going to say, “only one was good out of 15, they aren’t that great.”

 This is only one of the reasons why it can be easier and more practical for new artists to drop an EP before a full album, or LP.

 Understanding LP Vs. EP

-Because if you are trying to make in in the music business, you want to know what is going to help your career and how to use your resources to help yourself the most.
+If you are trying to make it in the music business, you want to know what is going to help your career and how to use your resources to help yourself the most.

 Make the choices that make sense for you where you are now.